infradom/ecopower_dynamic_grid_prices/README.md

 The attribute list is made compatible with the NordPool attributes Additional entities will be created in future versions to make your automations easier.

-# Apex Pricing Dashboard Card:
+# Apexchart Pricing Dashboard Card:
-The integration makes it easy to create an apexchart graph using the xxx_raw_data attribute
+The integration makes it easy to create an apexchart graph using the raw_today or raw_tomorrow attribute For information on how to instaal custom:apexchart, see the appropriate website.
+My very simple initial try uses this yaml code:

 ```
 type: custom:apexcharts-card